How To Tell If Your Seafood is Fresh - Nordic Catch

 How long is seafood considered fresh?

 Raw seafood lasts 1-2 days in the fridge, while cooked seafood stays fresh for 3-4 days; frozen seafood remains safe indefinitely but loses quality over time.
-If you order seafood from Nordic Catch, it’s in an airtight seal that extends the fresh life to 6-7 days!
+Seafood from Nordic Catch arrives in packaging with an airtight seal that extends the freshness to 6-7 days.

 What is the white stuff on seafood?

-The white substance on cooked seafood is albumin, a protein that appears due to high heat
+The white substance on cooked seafood is albumin, a protein brought out by high heat.

 What does spoiled seafood smell like?